Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Experiments

 \textbf{Correlation analyses.} To further ensure the effect of HCP collaboration on patient survival and minimize the influence of confounding factors, we examine four additional variables identified by our medical doctor collaborators as potentially correlated with patient survival: gender, cancer stage (Stage 2 or 3), age, and insurance type (private or public).
 We assess the alignment between each variable’s distribution and patient survival using both Spearman and Pearson correlation coefficients, along with their corresponding $p$-values.
 As shown in \tabref{tbl:corrResults}, the results from both correlation measures are highly consistent, providing nearly identical indications of the strength of association between these variables and patient survival.

 Additionally, the highest correlation is observed between cancer stage and patient survival within the lung cancer dataset.
 However, even this highest correlation remains below $0.3$, indicating little to no meaningful association between the two variables.
 Furthermore, the relatively high $p$-values (some exceeding $0.6$) suggest that any weak correlation detected is likely due to chance rather than a true relationship.
 Thus, the likelihood of these four variables being primary drivers of patient survival is minimal.
-Based on this, we conclude that the association between HCP collaboration and patient survival is both evident and valid.
+Based on this, we find evidence that the association between HCP collaboration and patient survival is not readily explained by these examined factors.